+The level, type and mix of affordable housing to be delivered on each site will have regard to up to date evidence of affordable housing needs, including the current East Boldon Housing Needs Assessment (2019) and South Tyneside Strategic Housing Market Assessment (2015) and any subsequent updates.
 There will be a presumption that the affordable housing contribution will be through the provision of affordable homes on the application site.
 Off-site provision or a financial contribution will only be supported where this can be robustly justified and the following criteria can be met:

-- Off-site provision must be on a site that is agreed as being in a suitable location relative to the housing need to be met.
+a.
+Off-site provision must be on a site that is agreed as being in a suitable location relative to the housing need to be met.
 Such provision will be secured and controlled by a planning obligation to ensure that the affordable housing is delivered alongside the housing on the principal site; or

 The affordable housing provided in pursuit of this policy for rent, discount market sales housing, or where public grant funding is provided towards other affordable routes to home ownership, will be made available to people in housing need at an affordable sale or rental cost for the life of the property.

 The NPPF states that affordable housing provision should not be sought on residential developments that are not major (less than 10 dwellings).
 However, where major development is proposed there is the expectation that at least 10% of the homes should be available for affordable home ownership, unless this would exceed the level of affordable housing required in the area or significantly prejudice the ability to meet the identified affordable housing needs of specific groups.